prl-mushr/mushr-website/content/tutorials/mushr_unity_sim.md

 $ roslaunch mushr_unity_sim unity_multi.launch
 {{</highlight>}}

 This should start the simulator (in headless mode) and the scripts necessary for connecting the simulator to ros and rviz.
-Wait for a few seconds for all the cars to be "plopped" into simulation.
+Wait for a few seconds for all the cars to be "plopped" into the simulation.
 I say plopped because sometimes you may notice the cars moving a little initially without inputs.
 This happens because the simulator drops the cars from a small height during initialization.
-The dev though it would be fun to plop the cars to show they aren't being simulated just on the input you give to them.
+The dev thought it would be fun to plop the cars to show they aren't being simulated just based on the input you give to them.
 You should be able to click on the tkinter tabs (tk tabs) and use WASD to drive the cars around, something like this:

 <br>
 {{< figure src="/tutorials/mushr_unity_sim/showboat.gif" width="800" >}} <br>
 <br>

 Note that collisions between agents are simulated.
 The rendering in rviz is a bit choppy when you add more cars but the simulation is still real-time.
 If you face choppy rendering like above and want to see more realtime rendering like in the thumbnail of this tutorial, you'll have to reduce the number of rendered agents (just unselect the RobotModel on the left pane of rviz).
-The choppiness is an rviz issue and that the cars not rendered in rviz are still simulated.
+The choppiness is an rviz issue and the cars that are not rendered in rviz are still simulated.

-Note that when driving with WASD, the maximum speed is limited to 2 m/s.
+Note that when driving with 'WASD' keys, the maximum speed is limited to 2 m/s.
 This is because the keyboard_teleop node translates pressing 'W' to '2 m/s' forward speed.

 ### Using this simulator for your own purposes: